 The samples will be destroyed after blood drug concentrations have been measured.
 If you withdraw from the trial, we would still like to store the blood sample until the end of the study as it contains useful information.
-If you do not wish this to happen, we will arrange for destroyed.
+If you do not wish this to happen, we will arrange for your sample(s) to be destroyed.
 You do not need to give any explanation as to why you have made the decision.

-28. What will happen to the results of the research study?
+29. What will happen to the results of the research study?